 Reading Time: 5 minutes

 Not many franchise owners come to the decision to buy a franchise right away.
 For many, doing the research on the advantages and disadvantages of owning a franchise becomes the deal breaker on whether that is a business model that works for their interests and personality.
 While franchising business in Canada offers its own benefits, it is definitely not a venture for everyone.
-There is a certain type of entrepreneur that likes to establish their own systems, processes and visions when running a business.
+There is a certain type of entrepreneur that likes to establish their own systems, processes, and visions when running a business.
 For those people, buying a franchise is probably not the best choice.
 But for many, especially first-time business owners, the franchise model offers several strategic business advantages while still providing the owner with a profitable business at the end of the day.

 Why Buying a Franchise may be right for you?

 As we mentioned above, franchising is often ideal for new and first-time business owners.
 Many entrepreneurs that are starting out today are full of energy and motivation when it comes to running a business, but sometimes lack the ideas or the know-how required in creating and setting up a unique business that will succeed in its industry.
 Simply put, franchising allows them to bridge the gap between creating a successful business and running one.
 Today, approximately 75 000 businesses in Canada have taken on the franchising approach to running and growing their company.
-Franchises exist in all service related industries from fast food to dance lessons, and more practical services like moving, automotive, and cleaning.
-For a prospective business owner, this means that there is probably a franchise opportunity in the industry you are already interested in.
-A major suggestion all franchisors have to their prospective franchisees is to be truly passionate about what you do and not just treat the business as a numbers game.
+Franchises exist in all service-related industries from fast food to dance lessons, and more practical services like moving, automotive, and cleaning.
+For a prospective business owner, this means that there is probably a franchise opportunity in the industry you are already interested.
+A major suggestion all franchisors have to their prospective franchisees is to be truly passionate about what they do and not just treat the business as a numbers game.

 Another major benefit of owning a franchise is that it allows you to forego the trial and error associated with implementing systems and standards in your own business.
-Essentially your set-up fee and royalty payments to the company are a trade for their knowledge, and time that it took them to come up with a successful business model.
+Essentially your set-up fee and royalty payments to the company are a trade for their knowledge and the time that it took them to come up with a successful business model.
 But there is also a secondary benefit for franchise owners.
 In return for your investment, you get to learn how the company is run and why they do the things they do, which will help you not only in running your franchise but any future business ventures that you may consider.

-In that vein, buying a franchisee may be right for you if you actively like to work for yourself and physically put the time into running a business.
-The big misconception about franchise ownership, is that it is a great source of passive income.
+In that vein, buying a franchisee may be right for you if you act like to work for yourself and physically put the time into running a business.
+The big misconception about franchise ownership is that it is a great source of passive income.
 In reality, most franchises require a lot of work and presence, especially in the set-up and early stages of running the franchise location.
 Again, this all comes down to your personal interests and passions.
 If the franchise you own is in an industry that motivates and excited you, there is a good chance you will want to put in the time and work to make your business successful.

 What does it take to franchise a business in Canada?